Dimillian/RetroDiffusionApp/README.md

 # RetroDiffusion iOS App

-A SwiftUI iOS app for generating and pixelating images using the RetroDiffusion API.
+A SwiftUI iOS app for generating and pixelating images using the RetroDiffusion API with modern Swift 6.2 concurrency and an actor-based architecture.

 ## Features